Joalor64GH/Rhythmo-SC/docs/01 - scripting.md

 ```

 You can basically use this to import any class you'd like.
-Otherwise, here is a list of the current Libraries/Classes that are already imported:
+Otherwise, here is a list of the current Libraries/Classes you can use that are already imported:

 ### Standard Haxe Classes
 * Array